All dentists applying for a Vocational Training (VT) Number or Orthodontic Vocational Training Number must apply using the eGP21C application form.

 If an applicant gains a VT number, and does not practise within a five year period, the VT number expires.

-PLEASE NOTE - There is no Vocational Training by Equivalence (VTE) in Scotland.
-Applications to the Scottish Dental Vocational Training and Equivalence Certification Committee (SDVTECC) are individually assessed by the committee members to consider whether a dentist’s experience is equivalent to a year spent in a dental vocational training programme.
+Please note - There is no Vocational Training by Equivalence (VTE) in Scotland.
+Applications to the Scottish Dental Vocational Training and Equivalence Certification Committee (SDVTECC) are individually assessed by the committee members to consider whether a dentist’s experience is equivalent to twelve months spent working full-time in a dental vocational training programme.

 Please also bear in mind that with the change to the regulations (2004), only training and experience gained in the five years immediately prior to the application will be deemed valid (see Scottish Statutory Instrument 2004 No. 292 The National Health Service (Vocational Training for General Dental Practitioners) (Scotland) Regulations 2004, Section on Applications for vocational training numbers 2.(1)(ii)).